Skip to main content

 LEBANON

-Sea and mountains, tradition and modernity, sacred and profane.
-Lebanon is a complex and layered land, surprisingly cosmopolitan yet marked by a recent history of conflicts and deep crises.
-A 9-day road trip that begins in Beirut, one of the most charismatic cities in the Middle East.
-Once described as the “first Dubai.”
-From the capital, the journey heads south, passing through the first Phoenician ports and then ascending into the inland mountains, home to Druze and Christian communities.
-The route continues into the Beqaa Valley, the country’s agricultural heartland and an area severely affected by recent clashes, where the landscape tells the story of a Lebanon far from the spotlight.
-Before reaching Tripoli, the trip crosses the Qadisha Valley, with its steep canyons, cliffside monasteries, and cedar forests.
-After a stop in Batroun, between the coast and Mediterranean nightlife, the journey returns toward Beirut via Byblos, one of the oldest cities in the world, and Harissa, with panoramic views over the Lebanese coast.
-The trip ends in Beirut, with a deeper exploration of the city and a visit to the Shatila refugee camp, to understand one of the most complex chapters in the country’s contemporary history.
+A journey through Lebanon is a journey between sea and mountains, tradition and modernity, sacred and secular worlds.
+Complex and layered, the country is deeply cosmopolitan yet marked by a recent history of conflicts and crises.
+This 9-day road trip begins in Beirut, one of the most charismatic cities in the Middle East, once nicknamed the “Paris of the Middle East.”
+From the capital, the route heads south along the ancient Phoenician coast before climbing into the inland mountains, home to Druze and Christian communities.
+The journey continues through the Bekaa Valley, the country’s agricultural heartland and a region deeply affected by recent clashes, where the landscape reveals a Lebanon far from the spotlight.
+Before reaching Tripoli, the itinerary crosses the spectacular Qadisha Valley, known for its steep canyons, cliffside monasteries, and cedar forests.
+After a stop in Batroun, between Mediterranean atmosphere and vibrant nightlife, the journey returns toward Beirut via Byblos, one of the oldest continuously inhabited cities in the world, and Harissa, with panoramic views over the Lebanese coast.
+The trip ends back in Beirut with a deeper exploration of the city and a visit to the Shatila refugee camp, offering insight into one of the most complex chapters of Lebanon’s contemporary history.

 The BHS touch

-Lebanon in 360 degrees, off the classic routes and with a direct approach.
-An independent road trip with a coordinator, access to Druze and Christian mountain villages and to the famous Beqaa Valley, surrounded by hashish plantations, as well as entry into more sensitive urban contexts such as the Palestinian Shatila camp.
+A complete and unfiltered journey through Lebanon, beyond the classic tourist routes and with a direct, immersive approach.
+An independent road trip accompanied by a coordinator, with access to Druze and Christian mountain villages, the famous Bekaa Valley, surrounded by hashish plantations, and more sensitive urban contexts such as the Shatila refugee camp.
 The raw and authentic Middle East, in perfect BHS style.

 Highlights